Choose the Right Time to Overseed

 Once you have mowed your lawn to a shorter height than normal you will need to rake away any extra debris and thatch.
 The debris and thatch in your lawn will prevent the seed from reaching the soil.

-This may seem like a time-intensive step, but in order for the grass seed to properly take root, you must take the extra time to make sure this gets done.
+This may seem like a time-intensive step, but for the grass seed to properly take root, you must take the extra time to make sure this gets done.

 Select the Right Type of Seeds